vinniefalco/Amalgamate/README.md

 # Amalgamate

-A command line tool for producing an amalgamation of C or C++ sources.
+A cross platform command line tool for producing an amalgamation of C or C++ sources.

 ## What is an amalgamation?